Outside of Administration Building

 TUC's unique and important Diabetology Fellowship trains primary care physicians to serve as diabetes clinical care experts.
 This one-year fellowship offers an intensive education around all types of diabetes and its complications.

-The fellowship provides a pathway to a diabetes specialty where your skills, passion and expertise are urgently needed.
+• Provides a pathway to a diabetes specialty where your skills, passion and expertise are urgently needed.

-Our fellows learn to help patients make therapeutic lifestyle changes, implement pharmacotherapy for diabetes, implement diabetes technology with insulin pump and continuous glucose monitoring (CGM) systems in a multidisciplinary team approach.
+• You will implement diabetes technology with insulin pump and continuous glucose monitoring (CGM) systems in a multidisciplinary team approach.

-And there's more.
-Our fellows also participate in diabetes research and quality improvement, advocacy and community engagement.
+• You will also participate in diabetes research and quality improvement, advocacy and community engagement.

 Objective of the Fellowship Training